gabrielafichtner/credit-card-delinquency/README.md

 These models, collectively, provide a robust suite of predictive tools.
 Each model has its strengths and weaknesses, and using them together allows for better performance and the ability to capture a wider range of patterns in the data.

+# Best Model: AdaBoost

+Our project utilizes advanced machine learning techniques to help small and medium-sized banks predict customer delinquency.
+The current best model is an AdaBoost Classifier, which combines the strengths of multiple weak learners to form a strong predictive model.

+## Model Parameters and Training

+The AdaBoost model we used has a Decision Tree Classifier as its base estimator.
+We used GridSearchCV to find the best parameters for this model from a predefined parameter grid.
+Here are the parameters we used for the GridSearch:

+- 'learning_rate': [2.25, 2.5, 2.7],
+- 'n_estimators': [250, 300, 350],
+- 'estimator__max_depth': [71, 81, 91, 101, None],
+- 'estimator__max_features': ['auto', 'sqrt', 'log2']

+## Results

+The best AdaBoost model had the following parameters:

+- 'n_estimators': 300
+- 'learning_rate': 2.25
+- 'estimator__max_depth': None
+- 'estimator__max_features': 'auto'

+This model achieved a training score of 0.9087652929813265 and a testing score of 0.7933032839665164, indicating a good balance between bias and variance and suggesting that the model generalizes well to unseen data.

+## Implications

+The AdaBoost model's strength lies in its ability to focus on instances that are hard to classify, by assigning them higher weights in subsequent iterations.
+This characteristic makes it well-suited to the task of predicting customer delinquency, which often involves dealing with imbalanced datasets where delinquent customers may be in the minority.

+By accurately predicting customer delinquency, our model enables banks to make more informed decisions when onboarding new customers, thus minimizing the risk of default.
+This will be particularly beneficial for small and medium-sized banks looking to optimize their risk assessment processes.

+## Saving and Loading the Model

+We saved the trained model using the `pickle` module in Python.
+This allows us to easily reuse the model in the future without having to retrain it.
+The pickled model can be loaded and used to make predictions on new data with just a few lines of code.

+## Future Directions

+While the AdaBoost model has proven effective, we're continually looking to refine our model.
+Future work will focus on exploring other machine learning techniques, fine-tuning model parameters, and incorporating additional relevant features to improve the model's predictive performance.

 ## Project Contributors

 This project has been a collaborative effort by our team members: